informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 ```

 In the above definition, `[name]` is a unique identifier that will be associated
-with the type, and `[type]` is the type to be associated with the name, e.g.,
+with the type, and `[tp]` is the type to be associated with the name, e.g.,
 `int` or `Set[int]`.
 To see a complete description of all available types, visit the Section
 [Type System 1.2](https://github.com/informalsystems/quint/blob/main/doc/lang.md#type-system-12)
 of the language manual.